If you are constantly running out of hot water and you haven’t had your water heater maintained in years, here are 5 causes and solutions:

 the tempering valve works to blend the hot and cold water at a ratio that is adjustable and then being piped to the bathrooms or building.
 This means kids are not being scalded by hot water.

 Faulty valves are prone to failure and generally lead to a loss of hot water, a lack of water pressure or reduced hot water temperature.
-Apart from a little leaking around the valves connections it is quite hard to detect and you will need to contact a plumber for this particular job but you can feel relief in the knowledge that this is much cheaper to fix than most.
+Apart from a little leaking around the valve connections it is quite hard to detect and you will need to contact a plumber for this particular job but you can feel relief in the knowledge that this is much cheaper to fix than most.

 These problems can be repaired by a professional plumbing company, or you can consider getting a brand-new water heater.
 If you choose the latter option and you use lots of hot water, a tankless water heater might be a great option.